Chicken Thai Red Curry

 4. Add the green beans and cook for a further 3 minutes.

-6. Serve with steamed jasmine rice, a sprinkle of fried shallots and a squeeze of fresh lime juice.
+6. Serve with steamed jasmine rice, a sprinkle of crispy fried shallots and a squeeze of fresh lime juice.

 Notes

-Note 1 – For a mild spice level use 1-2 tablespoons of curry paste, for medium use 3-4 tablespoons, for hot use 4-6 tablespoons.
+Note 1 – For a mild spice level use 1–2 tablespoons of curry paste, for medium use 3–4 tablespoons, for hot use 4–6 tablespoons.
 Freeze any leftover red curry paste for up to 2 months in a reusable sandwich bag or airtight container.
-Thaw on the kitchen counter for 30 minutes before using; it can be added directly to the pan frozen, just ensure you cook it until it is completely warmed through.
+Thaw on the kitchen counter for 30 minutes before using; it can be added directly to the pan, frozen; just ensure you cook it until it is completely warmed through.

 MAKE AHEAD